Tyler-Jacobson/interview-questions/README.md

-# MR JS Peer Coding
+# JS Pair Coding

-#### A Dev will be doing peer coding directly on a MR Software Developer's computer via VS Live Share
+#### A Dev will be doing peer coding directly on a Software Developer's computer via VS Live Share

 Both developers should already have the VS Code IDE and VS Live Share extention